dgoulet-tor/arti/README.md

 `caret`: A utility for generating enumerations with helpful trait implementations

+`tor-units`: Utilities for wrapping bounded and/or meaningful numeric types.

 `tor-llcrypto`: Wrappers and re-exports of cryptographic code that Tor needs in various ways.
 Other crates should use this crate, and not actually use any crypto implementation crates directly.
 (It's okay to use crates that